-The General Pharmaceutical Council (GPhC) is the regulator for pharmacy in Great Britain and is the accrediting body for pharmacy education in GB.
-Recently (May 2011) the GPhC introduced new standards for the initial education and training of pharmacists called “Future Pharmacists”.
+The General Pharmaceutical Council (GPhC) is the regulator for pharmacy in Great Britain.
+It is the accrediting body for pharmacy education and sets the standards for the initial education and training of pharmacists.

-Because of this rigorous process you can be confident that the School will meet the standards throughout its development.
-Further information can be found on the GPhC website (www.pharmacyregulation.org) together with accreditation reports from all approved training providers.
+Further information can be found on the GPhC website (www.pharmacyregulation.org) together with accreditation reports from all of the Schools of Pharmacy.

 Successful completion of an accredited MPharm degree is not a guarantee of a pre-registration place for any student.